Census Data for Jersey City ...

 In comparison, the 2000 Census shows Jersey City had a population of 240,055 people and a land area of 14.92 square miles [38.6 km²].
 This gives a population density of 11,370 people per square mile [4,390 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Jersey City.
-You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
+You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
 More information about the changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...